 \subsection{Training Framework}

-Based on the analysis, we propose a training framework, called Low Temperature Distillation (LTD), whose architecture is shown in Fig. \ref{fig:arch}.
-Followed by the knowledge distillation framework, the teacher model in LTD is obtained from the normal training procedure using SCE loss in (\ref{eq:SCE_loss}) with natural images $x$ and one-hot encoded labels $y$.
-The trained teacher model has a high natural accuracy, but is poor in robustness.

-The target model, which is the student model here, is trained with adversarial data and natural data.
-Its loss function is defined as
+Based on our analysis, we propose a training framework, called Low-Temperature Distillation (LTD), as illustrated in Figure \ref{fig:arch}.
+The framework follows the principles of knowledge distillation, where the teacher model in LTD is initially trained using the standard softmax cross-entropy (SCE) loss with natural images and one-hot encoded labels.
+The trained teacher model has high natural accuracy but is poor in robustness.
+The target model, which is the student model here, is trained by the same objective proposed by TRADES \cite{pmlr-v97-zhang19p} but replacing the one-hot label with the soft label generated by the teacher model.
+The soft labels can be generated in advance or on the fly.
+In contrast to defensive distillation \cite{papernot2016distillation}, LTD uses a relatively low temperature for the teacher model and employs distinct, fixed temperatures for the student model.
+During the training stage, adversarial examples are crafted using the target model's information and the original label $y$.

-where $L$ is SCE loss; $\Delta L$ is KLD loss and $\lambda$ is to balance two losses.
-Previous studies \cite{pang2020bag,wu2020adversarial,pmlr-v97-zhang19p} have shown $\lambda$ is about $6.0$.
-During the training stage, adversarial examples are crafted using target model's information and the original label $y$.
-The labels of SCE loss are the soft labels generated by the teacher model, which can be generated in advanced or on-fly.

-We also compare our approach with defensive distillation \cite{papernot2016distillation}.
-The purpose of defensive distillation is to minimize SCE loss with one-hot label.
-As mentioned in Section \ref{sec:KD}, applying different temperature in training and inference time makes output probability closer to one-hot distribution but it causes gradient masking.
-Instead, we assume that each example's label is an oracle probability, which is approximated by soft label.
-Our approach has no gradient masking issues because the temperature of the target model is fixed to $1.0$.
+A fundamental distinction between our approach and TRADES, as well as related methods \cite{wu2020adversarial,pang2020bag}, lies in the distribution assumption for natural data.
+By replacing the one-hot labels with soft labels, we mitigate the risk of the output distribution converging to an incorrect distribution, thus avoiding an exacerbation of the divergence from the oracle distribution.
+Unlike previous approaches that often end training after the second learning rate decay to mitigate overfitting \cite{rice2020overfitting}, our approach involves mimicking the oracle distribution through a naturally trained model with low-temperature distillation.

+We emphasize that this subtle but critical modification allows for a significant improvement in robustness while preserving natural accuracy, as it ensures the quality of gradients is preserved both during inference and throughout training, particularly in the later stages.
+Moreover, LTD is an easy-to-implement framework that can be integrated into existing models.